hcilab/wams/README.md

 Now, you can write your WAMS code in this file.

-### Configuration
+### Genertal Configuration of Your App

-To configure the application, you can pass a config object when initializing the `Application` class.
+The application can be configured through some options.

 Below is the full list of possible options with example values.